lowRISC/ibex-demo-system-labs/lab4.md

 so we need to divide by $F$ to get the $xyF$ result we want.

-As the constant $F$ is a power-of-two, the division in practice is just choosing which bits out of your multiplier are fed into the final result.
+As the constant $F$ is a power of two, the division in practice is just choosing which bits out of your multiplier are fed into the final result.

 #### Clamping/Truncation